Category Archives: Book Review

 Review of The Shepherd’s Life

-Have you ever had a friend loan you a book and say, “You have to read this!”
+The Shepherd’s Life By: James Rebanks Have you ever had a friend loan you a book and say, “You have to read this!”
 That is how I acquired this book “The Shepherd’s Life.
-The funny thing is, I’ve been following James Rebanks on Twitter/ X for a long time. (@herdyshepherd1) I first fell for his beautiful Herdwick sheep, their wooly charcoal bodies and clean white faces are so distinct.
+The funny thing is, I’ve been following James Rebanks on Twitter/ X for a long time. (@herdyshepherd1) I first fell for… Continue Reading

 Reviewing Last Night by Luanne Rice